 The smell in the area is like everything else, affected by sulfur, but you will forget that quickly when the admiration of the surroundings takes over.
-The area isn’t just a modern day geological wonder but also historic as volcanic eruptions have occurred again and again during the last centuries and scientists and geologists have flocked to the area since word spread about its activity.
+The area isn’t just a modern-day geological wonder, but also historical, as volcanologists have flocked to the geothermal area for centuries.
 The most recent is the eruption in Krafla caldera, which measures approximately 10 km in diameter with 29 recorded eruptions in history.
 It's home to the crater Viti, and several fissure vents that have destroyed a few farms in the area.
 Since 1977, scientists have tapped into the power of Krafla caldera in a nearby 60 MWe power station.

-Another thing that might catch your interest at Námaskarð is the sheer lack of vegetation and flora which is caused by the high temperatures in the area and the unforgiving soil and steam that fills the atmosphere.
-The constant release of the fumes has made the ground extremely sterile and acidic making it unfit for any plant growth.
+Another element to catch your interest at Namaskard is the sheer lack of vegetation and flora, caused by the high temperatures in the area, unworkable soil and steam that fills the atmosphere.
+The constant release of volcanic fumes has rendered the ground extremely sterile and acidic, making it unfit for any plant growth.

 GPS POINTS N65° 38′ 24.784″ W16° 49′ 19.788

 Námaskarð is located on the North side of Lake Mývatn about 400 meters (1312 ft) above sea level.
-Námaskarð is 493 kilometers (306,3 ft) away from Reykjavík, capital of Iceland, 105 kilometers (65,2 ft) from Akureyri and 160 kilometers (99,4 ft) from Egilsstaðir.
-Driving the Ring Road 1 in Iceland you will pass through Námakarð so finding the location shouldn’t be too much trouble.
+It’s around 493 km (306 mi) away from Reykjavík, 105 km (65 mi) from Akureyri and 160 km (99 mi) from Egilsstaðir.
+Driving the Ring Road 1 in Iceland, you’ll pass through Námakarð so finding the location shouldn’t be too much trouble.

-As mentioned above the Ring Road One, the most popular road trip to take in Iceland cuts right through the Námaskarð Geothermal Pass so if you are on this route it will not be missed.
+As mentioned above, take the Ring Road, the most popular road trip in Iceland.
+The route cuts right through the Námaskarð Geothermal Pass, so you’re sure not to miss it.

-If you are driving the Ring Road clockwise you will likely start in Reykjavík, passing through Borgarfjörður, over the Holtavörðuheiði heath, through the towns of Borgarnes and the fjord Skagafjörður, pass the capital of the North Akureyri and lastly Lake Mývatn before reaching your destination.
-The drive would take more than 6 hours in one go and we couldn’t recommend it, there are just so many gorgeous stops you are going to miss doing it this way.
-More days are needed!
+If you’re driving the Ring Road clockwise, you’ll likely start in Reykjavík, passing through Borgarfjörður, over the Holtavörðuheiði heath, through Borgarnes and Skagafjörður, past the capital of the North Akureyri and lastly Lake Mývatn before reaching your destination.
+The drive takes more than 6 hours in one go, but we recommend making many stops along the way.
+You’ll definitely need a few more days built into your itinerary to explore all that North Iceland can offer.